 The memory of the 2017 WannaCry attack still gives chills to software engineers across the world.
 The WannaCry ransomware used the Windows SMB exploit, also known as EternalBlue.
 Once it attacked a computer, it locks all your files and encrypts them making it impossible to access.
-It also spreads into other computers connected through the network.
+It also spreads to other computers connected through the network.

 Rise of Mobile Technology

 The Microsoft Build 2019 was a feast for what is in store for modern workplaces.
 The actionable messages, the Fluid framework, etc. projects a workplace that makes work more mobile.
-The workplace apps now allow multi-device capability thanks to the advancements in mobile app development.
+Workplace apps now allow multi-device capability thanks to the advancements in mobile app development.

 However, with scenarios like BYOD (Bring Your Own Device), comes a higher risk of data security.
 Almost 90% of US employees use their own smartphones at work, and some 60% of companies never remove business data from their employees’ devices.
 Moreover, a stunning 50% of the companies face breaches through employee devices.
 These figures indicate only the tip of the iceberg.

 A coherent BYOD policy is thus essential to ensure the protection of data at workplaces.
 This policy should address the following areas:

-- Acceptable norms for device use in the workplace.
+- Acceptable forms for device use in the workplace.